Struggling with credit card debt? Get your FREE quote today!

 • If you were laid off, how many months could you go on savings to cover your bills and other monthly expenses?

-Key Money Talk Topic No. 5: Retirement
+Couples Money Topic #5: Retirement

 Retirement is a key pillar of personal finance

-Following right along the conversation about savings, another major topic you need to cover as you get serious is about retirement.
+Following right along the conversation about savings, another major topic you need to cover as you get serious is retirement.
 This conversation should actually be about more than just your assets.
 You also need to talk about your retirement dreams and goals to make sure you’re on the same page.
-After all if one partner wants to travel the world starting at age 65 and the other can’t imagine giving up work entirely, this can definitely cause conflict.
+After all, if one partner wants to travel the world starting at age 65 and the other can’t imagine giving up work entirely, this can definitely cause conflict.

 • What age do you want to retire?

-• Once you retire, do you want to not work, work part time or find something less rigorous, such as a consulting position?
+• Once you retire, do you want to not work, work part-time or find something less rigorous, such as a consulting position?

 • Do you want to move once you retire?
-If not, are you working to pay off your mortgage in-full before you retire?
+If not, are you working to pay off your mortgage in full before you retire?

 • Do you want to travel during retirement?